Women Dietary Diversity Score (WDDS)

-5) When training your data collectors, practice extensively which meals belong to which food group.
-If your questionnaire includes examples of different foods per each group, ensure that the examples are relevant to the local context.
+5) When training the data collectors, practice extensively which meals belong to which food group (allocate at least 3 hours full of examples and exercises).
+For example, while pumpkin flesh belongs to Vitamin A Rich Foods, pumkin leaves belong to Dark Green Leafy Vegetables (see more examples in the FAO Guidelines below).
+If your questionnaire includes examples of different foods per each group, adjust them to the local context.

 6) Do not record foods in quantities lower than one tea spoon (for example, a small amount of fish powder added for flavouring).
 Do not count breast milk.

-9) Well-designed, long-term (3 years or more) projects have a chance to increase the average WDDS by 1 score; for short-term projects, an increased by 0.5 score is a realistic maximum you can achieve.
+8) Well-designed, long-term (3 years or more) projects have a chance to increase the average WDDS by 1 score; for short-term projects, an increase by 0.5 score is a realistic maximum you can achieve.

 Access Additional Guidance